Broadcasting solutions on networked systems of phase oscillators: Numerical simulations and examples

-We also use the approach introduced in this paper to analyze the broadcasting a stable phase-locking states.
-To do so, we consider the multilayer system with $M = 50$ layers, each one being described by a random network with $N = 100$ nodes.
-Each layer, however, is connected to two layers only, in a first-neighborhood fashion.
+We also use the approach introduced in this paper to analyze the broadcasting of stable phase-locking states.
+To do so, we consider the multi-level system with $M = 50$ sub-networks, each one being described by a random network with $N = 100$ nodes.
+Each sub-network, however, is connected to two sub-networks only, in a first-neighborhood fashion.
 This leads to a reduced system being described as a ring graph with $N = 50$ nodes, where each node has degree $2$ with periodic boundary conditions.
 This kind of network is known to support stable twisted states \cite{townsend2020dense}.
-Particularly, we use Eq. (\ref{eq:twisted_states}) with $M = 50$ and $p = 1$ to generate the stable phase-locking solution \cite{townsend2020dense} for the reduced system, which is broadcast to the multilayer network following the approach described in this paper.
-Moreover, to show the stability of this solution and that our approach is able to capture these details, we apply perturbation to the this phase-locking state using the same approach as before introduced: $\mathcal{A} \, \mathcal{U}(-\pi, \pi)$.
+Particularly, we use Eq. (\ref{eq:twisted_states}) with $M = 50$ and $p = 1$ to generate the stable phase-locking solution \cite{townsend2020dense} for the reduced system, which is broadcasted to the network of networks following the approach described in this paper.
+Moreover, to show the stability of this solution and that our approach is able to capture these details, we apply perturbation to this phase-locking state using the same approach as before introduced: $\mathcal{A} \, \mathcal{U}(-\pi, \pi)$.

-The trajectories for both, the reduced and the multilayer systems are shown in Fig. \ref{fig:50_layers}c.
+The trajectories for both, the reduced system and the network of networks are shown in Fig. \ref{fig:50_layers}c.
 In this case, the initial state is given by a twisted state as shown in the inner panel.
 We then apply a perturbation to this state, which leads to a change in the phase configuration.
-However, given the stability of the $1^{\mathrm{st}}$ ($p=1$) twisted state for this system, despite the perturbation, the phase-locking is recovered and we can observed the constant phase difference across the oscillators, which leads to the final state being exact the same as the initial one without perturbation (Fig. \ref{fig:50_layers}c inner panels).
-Again, the phases for the reduced system are represented by the solid-shaded lines and the phases for the multilayer networks are represented by the dashed lines.
+However, given the stability of the $1^{\mathrm{st}}$ ($p=1$) twisted state for this system, despite the perturbation, the phase-locking is recovered and we can observe the constant phase difference across the oscillators, which leads to the final state being exactly the same as the initial one without perturbation (Fig. \ref{fig:50_layers}c inner panels).
+Again, the phases for the reduced system are represented by the solid-shaded lines, and the phases for the multi-level networks are represented by the dashed lines.